equinor/isar/docs/source/index.rst

 Welcome to ISAR
 ===============

-ISAR (Intergration and Supervisory control of Autonomus Robots) is a tool for integrating robot applications into Equinor systems.
+ISAR (Integration and Supervisory control of Autonomous Robots) is a tool for integrating robot applications into Equinor systems.

 Features
 --------